 I don’t know how many brushes I have.
 I haven’t counted in a while but I can tell you it’s somewhere between 1 and 100.
 I use every single one of them though and the only time I wish I had less of them is when it’s time to clean them.
-I also like using a beautyblender, especially on clients, and you simply must wash it after each use.
+I also like using a beautyblender, and you simply must wash it after each use.
 No if’s, and’s or booty butts.

 I used to be fine with the baby shampoo brush cleaning method, and even posted about it.
 It still works great and gets the job done.
 However, as a good beauty blogger does, I’m always trying new things.
 I bought the beautyblender Solid Cleanser and loved swiping my makeup brushes across the surface to clean them with it too.
 But that little dude is $16 and I’m not all about that life.

 So I read the ingredients on the solid cleanser and realized it was basically just a very mild soap.
 Dr. Bronner’s Castile Soaps fit the bill and they are far more affordable for way more product-around $5 for 5 oz. compared to $16 for 1 oz. of the Solid Cleanser!
 Plus, you can switch it up with different scents.
 My favorites are Lavender and Almond.

 So I made you a little video to show you how I used these “magic soaps” to clean my infinity and one makeup brushes and beautyblender sponges.
 I also got some olive oil soaps from a company called LATHER that are also perfect for brush and beautyblender cleanings.
 Good smells.
 Must have all the smellzzz.

 Oh hey, if you want a really good laugh, ask my husband if he thinks I need more makeup brushes.
 Also, ask him how much he loves it when I wash them in the guest bathroom sink and don’t clean it out afterwards.
 Because he’s definitely really into that too.
 What can I say-I’m a lot to live with. 🙂